jgarber623/absolutely/CONTRIBUTING.md

 ## Getting Started

-Absolutely is developed using Ruby 2.5.8 and is additionally tested against Ruby 2.6, 2.7, and 3.0 using [CircleCI](https://app.circleci.com/pipelines/github/jgarber623/absolutely).
+Absolutely is developed using Ruby 2.6.10 and is additionally tested against Ruby 2.7, 3.0, and 3.1 using [GitHub Actions](https://github.com/jgarber623/absolutely/actions).

-Before making changes to Absolutely, you'll want to install Ruby 2.5.8.
+Before making changes to Absolutely, you'll want to install Ruby 2.6.10.
 It's recommended that you use a Ruby version managment tool like [rbenv](https://github.com/rbenv/rbenv), [chruby](https://github.com/postmodern/chruby), or [rvm](https://github.com/rvm/rvm).
-Once you've installed Ruby 2.5.8 using your method of choice, install the project's gems by running:
+Once you've installed Ruby 2.6.10 using your method of choice, install the project's gems by running:

 ```sh
 bundle install